Dolphin-Bunny/txt/README.md

 # txt
-A very small text editor written in Python3
+A very small and probably very broken text editor written in Python3

 ## How to use